Maximizing customer retention by tracking customer health score

 • To inform product development and marketing strategies, give better insight into your customer’s behavior.

-How to calculate customer health score
+How to calculate customer health score?

 There are multiple steps to calculating your customer’s health score.
 Here’s a step-by-step guide to calculating your customer health score: